-Best Travel Destination in Costa Rica
+Best Travel Destinations in Costa Rica

 1- Visit the Arenal Volcano National Park

-Many people ask Is Arenal Volcano worth visiting?
+Many people ask Is Arenal Volcano worth visiting.
 The answer is an emphatic yes!
 The national park is home to an array of amazing wildlife, including Howler monkeys, sloths, and toucans.
 And, of course, the volcano itself is an impressive sight.
 At almost 5,000 feet tall, Arenal is one of the tallest volcanoes in Costa Rica.

 2-Explore the Manuel Antonio National Park